Visit our online store for 100% handmade items!

 A border with hydrangeas doesn’t just happen—it’s a combination of art and science.
 Here are some final tips to perfect your planting:

-- Experiment with Color: Pair white hydrangeas with blue companions for a serene vibe or pink hydrangeas with warm-hued perennials for energy.
+- Experiment with Colour: Pair white hydrangeas with blue companions for a serene vibe or pink hydrangeas with warm-hued perennials for energy.

 - Stagger Heights: Position taller hydrangeas at the back and shorter plants in front for a layered effect.